dot-event/dot-event/README.md

 ℹ️ The last non-prop argument becomes the emit argument (`arg`).

-ℹ️ The listener function always receives the emit argument as its [second argument](#listener-arguments).
+ℹ️ The listener function receives the emit argument as its [second argument](#listener-arguments).

 ## Any